 Annual Progress Reports

-The first set of annual reports include several components: background information, profiles of the transformative plans and projects, testimonies from real people involved, and a wealth of baseline data on community conditions that could change as a result of five years of TCC implementation.
+The annual reports include several components: background information, profiles of the transformative plans and projects, testimonies from real people involved, and a wealth of baseline data on community conditions that could change as a result of five years of TCC implementation.
 This includes data related to demographic, economic, energy, environmental, health, housing, and transportation conditions.

 Resources for Researchers